 As an extension of the Trauma Management Program, a Village First Helper Program (VFHP) was started by KDHW to train local village members to approach and manage trauma victims until the arrival of the trauma teams.

 Since 2004 the trauma teams have been collecting and reporting data on major trauma victims.
-In 2010 the combination of the TMP, the VFHP, and rapid communication translated into a landmine injury survival rate of 92% and a gunshot wound survival rate of 93% for victims that survive until trauma teams arrive.
+In 2010 the combination of the TEMP, the VFHP, and rapid communication translated into a landmine injury survival rate of 92% and a gunshot wound survival rate of 93% for victims that survive until trauma teams arrive.
 The data presented in the chart below represent the number of victims reached by the trauma teams, not the total number of injuries.
 The total numbers of landmine and gunshot injuries occurring annually in Karen State are not known.

 Trauma Numbers and Survival Rates by Year